-General Education Core

-Dept. & Title of Course Credits
+Dept. & No. Title of Course Credit

-Communic cation Skills 6 Credits
+ills 6 Credits

 ENG 101 Composition 3

-Communication Elective (BMG 204 recommended) 3
+Communication Elective (BMG 204

-Humanitie s 6 Credits

-Humanities Elective 1 3
+recommended) 3

+Humaniti es 6 Crea lits

 Humanities Elective 3

+Humanities Elective 3

-Math/Scie nce 6 or 8 C Credits
+Math/Scie ence 6 or 8 Credits

 MAT 137 Intermediate Algebra

 or or

 higher Higher level Math 3/4

 Science Elective 3/4

-Social Scien nces 9 Credi its
+Social Scie ences 9 Ci redits

 ECN 102 Principles of Microeconomics 3

-Choose one course from the list below:
+Choose one cour se from the list below:

-ANT 105 Introduction to Cultural Anthropology 7
+ANT 105 Introduction to Cultural Anthropology

+or 212 or

+HSE or 213 Conflict Resolution or

+PSY 101 General Psychology I

 or or

-HSE 213 Conflict Resolution

-or 101 Of J. J.

-SOC or 101 Principles of Sociology (PSY 111 recommend aea)

-PSY 111 General Psychology I
+PSY 111 General Psychology II

-or or
+or 110 or

-PSY 112 General Psychology II 3
+SOC 112 Principles of Sociology (PSY 111 recommended) 3

-History Elective 3 3
+History Elective 3

-Висента Coro
+Progran

-Program ACC 113 Drinciples of Financial Accounting 2
+ACC 113 Principles of Financial Accounting 3

-ECN 101 Principles of Financial Accounting Principles of Macroeconomics 3
+ECN 101 Principles of Macroeconomics 3

-LAS Electiv ves 15 Credi LAS Electives 4 15

-13
+Program ( Core/Dire cted Electives 15 Credits

+1

-BUS/ACC Electives 12 10
+BUS/ACC Electives

+ACC 117 Principles of Managerial Accounting

+and/or 201 and/or

+BFN 201 Business Finance

-BUS/ACC Electives 5 12
+12

-Total Program Credits 60/62
+Total Program Credits 6

-$^{^1\,}$ The humanities elective is to be chosen from all humanities, excluding writing and communication courses, with a preference for Art courses.
+&lt;sup>1 The humanities elective is to be chosen from all humanities, excluding writing and communication courses, with a preference for Art courses.